ossuminc/riddl/doc/src/hugo/content/concepts/handler.md

 [message]({{< relref "message.md" >}}) with an
 [example]{{< relref example.md >}}.
 The example specifies the business logic that should be executed upon receipt of the message.
-Because that business logic can send and publish further messages to other component, a relationship can be inferred between the component receiving the message sent and the component that contains the handler.
+Because that business logic can send and publish further messages to other components, a relationship can be inferred between the component receiving the message sent and the component that contains the handler.